BETTER HEALTH STARTS HERE, NATURALLY!

 There are about ten Eurasian species of this plant, three of them having been introduced into North America from Europe.
 The genus is of the mint family.
 Motherwort is an exotic perennial plant found growing in pastures and fields, flowering, with pink or white flowers in dense auxiliary whorls, from May to September.
 The upper lip of the corolla is shaggy; the calyx has stiff teeth.
 The rigid stem grows up to 5 ft., bearing some resemblance to Horehound, but has much longer and darker leaves.
 The stem pieces are hairy, longitudinally striated, quadrangular, hollow, up to about 10 mm wide.

 It is distinguished from all other British labiates by the leaves, which are deeply and palmately cut into five lobes, or three-pointed segments, and by the prickly calyx-teeth of its flowers.
-When not in flower, it resembles Mugwort in habit.
+When not in flower, it resembles mugwort in habit.

 The name of the genus, Leonurus, in Greek signifies a Lion’s tail, from some fancied resemblance in the plant.